devansh-bhuwariya/ACCOMOdex-A-Hotel-Management-System/README.md

 ## About the Project

-The **Hotel Management System** is a comprehensive Java-based application that facilitates the efficient management of hotel operations.
+This **Hotel Management System** is a comprehensive Java-based application that facilitates the efficient management of hotel operations.
 From booking rooms and managing customer data to handling staff details and generating bills, this system simplifies hotel management tasks.

 👉 **Live Demo:** *Link to your project or GitHub Pages if available*